Posted on 19 Dec 2016

 Everyone's got to start somewhere.
 If you're at the beginning of your DJ journey, you're bound to commit errors that other more seasoned jocks have gone through and have corrected through experience and practice.

-Here, we list six of the top errors new DJs make, and how they can be avoided.
+Here, we have a tendency to list six of the highest errors new DJs create, and how they can be avoided.

 Do this instead: If you're spinning at the bar down the road instead of headlining Tomorrowland, your best bet is to pack a crate or two and get better at reading the crowd.
 Crowd reading is an essential skill that will pay dividends later on, and it's definitely an investment to keep getting better at it.

-Do this instead: Know your role in a line-up.
-If you're warm up, don't play peak time.
+Do this instead: Recognize your role in an exceeding line-up.
+If you're warm-up, don't play peak time.
 It's fine to play something that's higher energy than what is expected of an opening DJ, but keep in mind that your role is to set up the crowd and get the dancefloor to the point that it's just about to explode, and then hand it over to your headliner.
 There's nothing wrong with playing "second fiddle" this way.
 Always remember that the night is a combined effort, not a zero-sum game where the winner bags some imaginary "Best DJ Of The Night" medal.

-Your crowd only cares about your mixing skills to a certain point - of course you wouldn't want to be trainwrecking throughout your DJ set, but get them dancing, and that's more than half the battle won.
+Your crowd solely cares concerning your compounding skills to a definite purpose - in fact, you would not wish to be trainwreck throughout your DJ set, but get them dancing, and that's more than half the battle won.

 Beatmatching is an essential part of DJing, but don't always feel constrained by the need to beatmatch each and every song "just because you have to".
 Ditto for harmonic mixing : there's nothing more satisfying than a long blend between two (or three or four) tunes that are just locked into each other key-wise, but don't let it get in the way of your music selection intuition.
 A sudden but well-timed cut to your next track could be the curveball you need when you feel that you want your dancefloor to snap out of a vibe (just don't do it too often).

-Do this instead: Read the crowd and trust your gut instead of mixing perfectly just to satisfy whatever expectations you may have of being a DJ.
+Do this instead: Scan the group and trust your gut rather than compounding absolutely simply to satisfy no matter the expectations you will have of being a DJ.
 If you're behind the decks playing music for people, you already are one.

-Open format is cool, but if guests are asking for Abba after that dark Marcell Dettman techno banger, you're not doing anyone a favour.
-You're not a jukebox (or a Spotify playlist) - take requests, but police them against your style, taste, and what you think should be played.
+An open-format is cool, but if guests are asking for Abba after that dark Marcell Dettman techno banger, you're not doing anyone a favor.
+You're not a phonograph (or a Spotify playlist) - take requests, but police them against your style, taste, and what you think should be played.

 Do this instead: Instead of collecting requests on wet napkins and trying to remember every drunk leaning over the booth and asking for a tune, create a playlist in your DJ software where you can store these requests.
-This works two ways - it lets you quickly glance at and arrange potential requests, plus if you don't have a tune (or just really don't want to play a particular song), you can just show the person asking for it that you don't have it on your computer.
+This works two ways - it lets you quickly glance at and arrange potential requests, plus if you don't have a tune (or just really don't want to play a particular song), you'll be able to simply show the person requesting it that you just haven't got it on your pc.

-If you've been given an opening set, you've got two jobs: to warm up the floor for when people show up, and to play music when it's just you and the door man so people don't think the staff is on a siesta.
+If you've been given an opening set, you've got two jobs: to warm up the floor for when people show up and to play music when it's just you and the doorman, therefore, folks do not assume the employees are on short sleep.
 This will happen to you many times in your DJ career, whether you've been in the game for a year or 10, so suck it up and don't be a prima donna.

-Do this instead: Get clear on what kind of booking you're getting yourself into.
-If you were promised a headline slot to a packed dancefloor and you're given the 8pm dinner crowd, then obviously you've got a right to lock horns with the promoter.
-Clear communication between you and the events team would lead to less chances of this happening, so keep those e-mails/text messages handy.
+Do this instead: Get clear on what reasonably booking you are obtaining yourself into.
+If you were promised a headline slot to a packed dancefloor and you're given the 8 pm dinner crowd, then obviously you've got a right to lock horns with the promoter.
+Clear communication between you and the events team would lead to fewer chances of this happening, so keep those e-mails/text messages handy.
 Otherwise, why not use the time to test out a few new tunes when there's nobody to hear if they're not as good as you thought they were?